El Sistema: Canada

 El Sistema-based programs exist in almost every province of Canada, with over 20 programs in existence and more being started each year.

 El Sistema Aeolian (London, Ontario) was established in November 2011 and grew out of The Aeolian Performing Arts Centre, in London, Ontario.
 It serves approximately 75 students attracted from the greater London area.
 Currently, the program runs 4 days per week and includes youth string orchestra, choir, an adult orchestra, a full meal/snack, Indonesian gamelan, free donated pianos/lessons and gives between 15 and 20 performances per year.

 El Sistema South London (ESSL) (London, Ontario and St. Thomas, Ontario) was established in 2012 serving students at two South London schools.
 In 2018, the program expanded to serve schools in St. Thomas, Ontario.
 Also in 2018, a new program entitled Ability Through Drumming was established to provide drumming lessons to children in London with physical and developmental disabilities.

 OrKidstra (Ottawa, Ontario) was established in October 2007.
 It serves 400 students from Centretown inner-city schools through in-school programming (150 students) and after school programming (250 students).
 The program is made possible through its many partnerships with local community supporters like: OCDSB, and the National Arts Centre.

+Quintissimo (Belleville, Ontario) was established in January 2023.
+Its mission is to create positive social change by providing free music education to underserved children in the Bay of Quinte area.
+Lessons are currently offered out of Prince Edward Collegiate Institute.

 Saint James Music Academy (Vancouver, British Columbia) Canada's first El-sistema program, was established in September 2007.
 It serves 480 students from Downtown Eastside inner-city schools through its outreach (280 students) and after school program (200 students).
 The program is an official community partner of the Vancouver Symphony Orchestra.

 Sistema Kingston is a program based at Molly Brant Elementary School in Kingston, Ontario.
 The program's partnership includes The Dan School of Drama & Music at Queen's University and the Joe Chithalen Memorial Music Instrument Lending Library (Joe's MILL).